mwmlln/shinju_select/README.md

     * Set ALLOWED_HOSTS array as 'shinjuselect.herokuapp.com', 'localhost'

-10. (gitpod workspace) Create Procfile with the contents as follows
+10. (gitpod workspace)

-    web: gunicorn shinju_select.wsgi

     Commit and push the changes to GitHub

-11. (Heroku) In the deployment tab in Heroku page, connect to GitHub and search for the repository then Connect.
+11. (Heroku) In the Deployment tab in Heroku dashboard, connect to GitHub and search for the repository then Connect.

-    Click on Deploy Branch
+    Click on `Deploy Branch`

-  Make sure that deployment is successful without any issues in the log
+    Make sure that deployment is successful without any issues raised in the log

 ## Credit